Barcelona Sagrada Familia towers guide

 Factor Nativity Passion

-Time of day Morning Late afternoon
+Best time of day Morning (9–11 AM) Late afternoon (4–6 PM)

 General tower info